noplanalderson/suhu-app/readme.rst

 PHP version 7.3 or newer is recommended.

-This system require PHP 7.3 or newer, MariaDB, memcached, and PHP SSH2 Extension to run.
+This system require PHP 7.3 or newer, MariaDB, and Memcached.

 *********
 Resources